serhan-yilmaz/PrinciplesGuide/README.md

   - This doesn't mean don't be ambitious.
 Quite the contrary.
 Exercise actions you deem appropriate, but leave out the rest.
 Don't mull over what could or should have happened.
   - Don't compare yourself with others.
 Comparison is a thief of joy.
 - Be cautiously optimistic.
-  - Appreciate the good in your life.
-See the glass [half full](https://en.wikipedia.org/wiki/Is_the_glass_half_empty_or_half_full%3F).
-  - Hope for the best and prepare for the worst.
+  - In essence, hope for the best and prepare for the worst.
   - Be realistic, don't neglect to take precautions.
-But, hope for the best afterwards.
+But, stay optimistic afterwards.
 Believe that it is going to be okay, one way or another.
 Don't worry too much, especially for things out of your control.
+  - Appreciate the good in your life.
+See the glass [half full](https://en.wikipedia.org/wiki/Is_the_glass_half_empty_or_half_full%3F).
 - Don't take yourself or life so seriously.
   - A little humor goes a long way.
 Life is too short to worry too much.
   - Don't forget the future and the long term.
 But also, don't forget there is an end.
 Be open to trying new things and explore.